 In one portion of the survey, participants were asked to note their level of agreement or disagreement with 19 statements about EHRs using these terms: strongly agree, agree, neutral, disagree, strongly disagree and unsure.

 For example, family physicians were asked about the ease of documentation, clarity of information display, help in avoiding mistakes, ability to create notes that promote better patient care, availability of useful preventive medicine tools and ability of the system to process electronic prescriptions.

-Survey takers also were asked their general satisfaction with their system and if they enjoyed using their EHRs.
+Survey respondents also were asked about their general satisfaction with their system and if they enjoyed using their EHRs.

 Physicians supplied answers that helped study authors make some overall observations based on positive responses.
 For example, regarding top areas of satisfaction, users were most happy with the way their EHRs

 - facilitated intra-office messaging and tasking (60 percent),